Table of Contents

 Causes of Ecological Succession

-Continuous Causes: It is also called ecesis.
-It includes process as competition, migration, aggregation etc. It results in a series of changes in the soil structure as – changes in soil pH, accumulation of organic matter, changes in soil nutrients etc.
+Continuous Causes: It is also known as ecesis.
+This process involves competition, movement of species, and gathering together.
+It leads to changes in the soil, such as changes in soil pH, buildup of organic matter, and changes in nutrients.

 Ecological Succession in Ecosystem